MrOlm/covid19_population_genomics/README.md

 ## Methods

 A typical pipeline for SARS-CoV-2 genome sequencing involves first generating a large number of DNA sequencing reads (short sequences of DNA that come from a single viral particle) and then assembling this data into a patient consensus genome (a representation of the most common viral genotype in a sample).
 Consensus genomes can be used for identifying outbreak clusters and global spread of the virus, but to understand the microdiversity present in a single sample, we use the raw DNA sequencing reads.
+Microdiversity (intrapatient variation) was profiled using the program [inStrain](https://github.com/MrOlm/instrain)

 ### Downloading and processing raw reads